losierb/auditor/README.md

 ## Licence

-Unless otherwise specified, everything in this repository is covered by the [GPL v3](https://www.gnu.org/licenses/gpl-3.0.en.html).
-A copying of the license is present in the LICENSE file.
+Unless otherwise specified, everything in this repository is covered under [GPL v3](https://www.gnu.org/licenses/gpl-3.0.en.html).
+A copy of the license is present in the LICENSE file.